mrkkrp/markkarpov.com/megaparsec/fun-with-the-recovery-feature.md

 ```

 How does it work? `withRecovery r p` primitive runs the parser `p` as usual,
-but if it fails, it just takes its `ParseError` and provides it as an
+but if it fails, it takes its `ParseError` and provides it as an argument to
-argument of `r`.
-In `r` you start right were `p` failed—no backtracking
+`r`.
+In `r`, we start right were `p` failed—no backtracking happens, because
-happens, because it would make it harder to find position from where to
+it would make it harder to find position from where to start normal parsing
-start normal parsing again.
-Here you have a chance to consume some input to
+again.
+Here we have a chance to consume some input to advance the parser's
-advance the parser's textual position.
-In our case it's as simple as eating
+textual position.
+In our case it's as simple as eating all input up to the
-all input up to the next newline, but it might be trickier.
+next newline, but it might be trickier.

 You probably want to know now what happens when recovering parser `r` fails
 as well.
 The answer is: your parser fails as usual, as if no `withRecovery`
-primitive was used.
-It's by design that recovering parser cannot influence
+was used.
+It's by design that recovering parser cannot influence error
-error messages in any way, or it would lead to quite confusing error
+messages in any way, or it would lead to quite confusing error messages in
-messages in some cases, depending on the logic of the recovering parser.
+some cases, depending on logic of the recovering parser.

 Now it's up to you what to do with `RawData`.
 You can either take all error
 messages and print them one by one, or ignore errors altogether and filter